YukiYotsu/UHAILab/Documentation/week6report.md

 -

 ## Prospect -- what's next
-There are some improvements to check correct spell; I have disabled -ing from lemmatization because it needs to register -ing dictionary.
+There are some improvements to check correct spell; I have disabled past form lemmatization because it needs to register past expressions dictionary.
 And it is difficult to do coverage test in UI.
 I think this is because there are parts of the UI that cannot be checked for correct implementation without our human eyes, which means that there are only a limited number of areas that can be checked by code alone.